 6. The biggest changes (and cracks!) will likely happen between the 3rd month and the 12th month of your first year on testosterone.
 I found that my own voice didn't truly settle into its new range until about 2 years in, and I've had students whose voices took 3 or even 4 years to finish changing.
 If you opt to stop taking testosterone at some point, know that your voice will change again, and you'll lose some of your new low notes.
 It won't return to your pre-testosterone voice, but it will become something yet again new.
 I have also heard from people who've had hysterectomies that their voices deepened further as a result.

 7. Keep exercising your voice throughout your whole comfortable range, whatever it may be on a given day.
 Don't give up on those high notes!
-Sing gently in your head register (sometimes also called falsetto), but don't give up on those high notes!
+Sing gently in your head register (also called falsetto), but keep using it.
 There are plenty of guys who sing up there, like Bon Iver, Aaron Neville and the Bee Gees.
 Even if you don't think you'll ever want to sing in head register in a song, continuing to exercise your voice up there will actually help strengthen your middle and lower range and help you avoid straining your voice.
 Never push your voice to do anything that makes you feel pain or strain.
 Stay connected to your body and your diaphragmatic (belly) breathing.